 FROM Serendipity (Marilyn & Garry Armstrong): The melody of A Mother’s Waltz echoes in my mind.
 I feel as if it is something I remember hearing my mother sing a long time ago, but of course, it is new from swo8 Blues Jazz.

 The pictures of my family include my mother, me, much younger and my son as a toddler.
 Pictures of Garry’s family include his mother and father’s wedding, Garry’s dad back from WWII with little Garry on his knee.
 Garry’s mom as a young woman.

 The pictures are family heirlooms that evoke strong and sometimes conflicted feelings.

-Music by swo8 … with pictures from Leslie Martel (swo8) and Marilyn Armstrong.
-Memories in music for mothers everywhere.
+Music by swo8, with pictures from Leslie Martel (swo8) and Marilyn Armstrong (from both my family and from Garry’s family).